shaolaizheyitao/MQTT/servers.md

 ## ThingMQ

 [ThingMQ](https://thingmq.com) is a carrier-grade MQTT message broker that runs on the cloud.
 It supports the MQTT 3.1 standard as well as CoAP, REST and WebSockets.
-Messages published on ThingMQ using MQTT are automatically bridged and can be consumed using CoAP, REST of WebSockets.
+Messages published on ThingMQ using MQTT are automatically bridged and can be consumed using CoAP, REST or WebSockets.
 A shared instance of ThingMQ is offered free of charge.

 **More information on brokers**